 The XML type overrides the internal [[Put]] method defined by the Object type.
-The XML [[Put]] method is used to replace and insert properties or XML attributes in an XML value.
-The input variable P identifies which portion of the XML value will be affected and may be a numeric property name, an unqualified name for an XML attribute (distinguished from XML valued property names by a leading "@" symbol) or set of XML elements, a QName for a set of XML elements, an AttributeName for a set of XML attributes or the properties wildcard "".
-When the input variable P is an unqualified XML element name, it identifies XML elements in the default namespace.
-When the input variable P is an unqualified XML attribute name, it identifies XML attributes in no namespace.
-The input variable V may be an XML value, an XMLList value or any value that may be converted to a String with ToString().
+The XML [[Put]] method is used to replace and insert properties or XML attributes in an XML object.
+The parameter P identifies which portion of the XML object will be affected and may be a numeric property name, an unqualified name for an XML attribute (distinguished from XML valued property names by a leading "@" symbol) or set of XML elements, a QName for a set of XML elements, an AttributeName for a set of XML attributes or the properties wildcard "\".
+When the parameter P is an unqualified XML element name, it identifies XML elements in the default namespace.
+When the parameter P is an unqualified XML attribute name, it identifies

+XML attributes in no namespace.
+The parameter V may be an XML object, an XMLList object or any value that may be converted to a String with ToString().